cisdev2/connect-tools/megaview.md

 Makes some improvements to the grade center.

+For larger operations, "Work Offline" mode continues to be the better choice.

 ##Installation

 Create a new bookmark for your browser and paste the contents of [this file](https://raw.githubusercontent.com/gondek/connect-tools/master/sources/megaview.bookmark) in the bookmark's URL.